Rapunzel (Tangled): Merchandise

 Rapunzel is the tenth member of the Disney Princess line-up, a marketing franchise aimed primarily at young girls that manufactures and releases products such as toys, video and audio recordings, clothing, and video games.
 The Walt Disney Company introduces characters into its Disney Princess line-up through coronation.
 Rapunzel's was held on October 2, 2011, at the Kensington Palace in London, England; the character became the franchise's first princess to have been computer-animated.
 However, the franchise uses a traditionally animated rendering of Rapunzel in most of its merchandise.
 Following her coronation, Rapunzel was recognized with her own page on the official Disney Princess website.

 Disney Consumer Products has released several merchandise based on Tangled that features Rapunzel.
 The character's likeness has also been adapted into a variety of doll products.
 Rapunzel was the first character created and released as part of the Disney Animator's Collection, a series of dolls depicting each of the eleven Disney Princesses as toddler.
 She was designed by Glen Keane, who served as her supervising animator on the original film.

 Video games

 Rapunzel appears as a playable character in an interactive adventure-themed video game based on the film, entitled Tangled: The Video Game.
 The game was released by Disney Interactive Studios on November 23, 2010, one day before the film's November 24 theatrical release, specifically for the Nintendo video game platforms Wii and DS, and follows the plot of the original film.
 Voice actress Mandy Moore reprises her role as Rapunzel in the video game.

+Rapunzel appears in Kingdom Hearts III as a temporary computer-controlled party member.
+In addition to reprising her role from the film, Rapunzel is identified as one of the New Seven Hearts, the successors to the franchise's original Princesses of Heart, who are targeted by series antagonist Xehanort in his plan to create the χ-blade, a legendary weapon.

 An alternate version of Rapunzel appears as a playable character in the video game Disney Mirrorverse.